THE 8TH ANNUAL CHARM CITY

 • Are the workshops for beginners, or only advanced players?

 The workshops will be of value for all levels, but some experience playing jazz is helpful.
 Students must have basic knowledge of the instrument and be able to play scales and chords.
 Most importantly, the student should be excited to learn new things and to get inspired!
+Get your tickets now!

 • Can I get a discount or a package deal on concert tickets?